Part ofWhat Is Claude Code? The Complete Guide

 Recipes: the segments we actually run

-Context percentage, colored.
+A custom status line shows remaining context as a coloured percentage, so you can see a session filling up before it forces a compaction mid-task.
 Read context_window.used_percentage, print a ten-character block bar, switch the ANSI color yellow at 70% and red at 90%.
 This is the highest-value segment on the bar: when it goes red, we /compact on our own terms instead of mid-task.

 Session cost. printf '$%.2f' on cost.total_cost_usd.
 API-billed accounts watch real spend; subscription accounts read it as an effort meter for the session.